Lthekidd/simple_shell/README.md

 ### Execute (shell_execute())

-•	Determine if the command from the strtok function are in-built or files
+<li>	Determine if the command from the strtok function are in-built or files  </li>
-•	Create a child process to execute the program from and make parent wait for the child process
+<li>	Create a child process to execute the program from and make parent wait for the child process </li>
-•	Use the execve function to execute arguments from the strtok function
+<li>	Use the execve function to execute arguments from the strtok function  </li>
-•	Free any memory as necessary to prevent memory leaks
+<li>	Free any memory as necessary to prevent memory leaks  </li>

 ### List of allowed functions and system calls
 	access (man 2 access) \